NosVladimir/KineticArchetypes/README.md

 # How to install

-Download the zip file and drag it into ModFinder or UnityModManager.
+This mod is available in ModFinder.
+Alternatively, you can download the zip file in the [releases page](https://github.com/NosVladimir/KineticArchetypes/releases/) and drag it into ModFinder or UnityModManager.

 # Cross-mod compatibility